CarletonComputerScienceSociety/website/content/volunteer/_index.md

 We're thrilled that you're considering volunteering with the Carleton Computer Science Society!
 The best way to get involved and stay up to date is to join our [volunteer mailing list](https://forms.gle/xsYLJobBfPVx28vu5).

-Additionally, our team works out of a Discord workspace that all students are welcome to join upon asking via [info@ccss.carleton.ca](#email) or asking any member of our leadership team.
+Additionally, our team works out of a Discord workspace that all students are welcome to join upon asking via [bod@ccss.carleton.ca](#email) or asking any member of our leadership team.
 By joining our workspace, you gain access to our meeting schedule, can provide feedback on any in progress work, and stay up to date with all our upcoming initatives.

 We understand that university life can be hectic, so we've tailored our volunteer program to offer flexibility.
 Whether you prefer to contribute at your own pace, help out during events, or take on a leadership role, we have something for everyone.